zubaer-ahammed/MUIDSI-University-of-Missouri/_persons/zcutler.md

 ---

-I'm an undergraduate student working with Alexander Lex.
+I'm a combined BS/MS student working with Alexander Lex.
+My current research is focused on tracking provenance in visualization systems, mostly through the development of a provenance library, Trrack.
+Apart from provenance, I am also interested in making data visualization more accessible and better understanding the impact that visualization can have.